droucode/T1A3-Terminal-Application-/README.md

 #### R5: Develop a statement of purpose and scope for your application.
 It must include:

 ##### describe at a high level what the application will do
 The terminal application created will be a productivity buddy.
 The main feature of the terminal application will a clock and/or timer.
 The user will set the timer for any time interval required, for example 35 minutes.
-The user will input the time intervals in which the clock will “check in” with th        `e user.
-These check in, will be a variety of incrustations to the user such as: “stretch your neck and shoulders” “you’re on the right track.”
+The user will input the time intervals in which the clock will check in with the user.
+These check in's, will be a variety of incrustations to the user such as: “stretch your neck and shoulders” “you’re on the right track.”

 #### identify the problem it will solve and explain why you are developing it
 ##### The problem that will be addressed through this application: